bluegenes/2022-paper-protein-kmers/manuscript.md

 Protein sequence matching is also less impacted by sequencing errors due to codon degeneracy.
 Our results show that amino acid k-mers can be used for global proteome comparisons, including estimation of sequence similarity (AAI) and taxonomic classification from either unassembled read datasets or assembled proteomes.

-### k~aa~mer Containment comparisons enable alignment-free and assembly-free protein comparisons
+### k~aa~mer Containment comparisons for alignment-free and assembly-free protein analyses

 As the majority of genome and proteome data is sequenced at the nucleotide level, comparisons of amino acid sequence are typically limited to assembly-based workflows, where a genome assembly has been translated into predicted Open Reading Frames (ORFs).
 As amino acid k~aa~mers do not utilize any additional assembly information, we can also conduct comparisons directly from read datasets, bypassing assembly altogether.